-It’ been nearly a month since CT began Phase 1 of its reopening plan and Phase two began on June 17th.
-The reopenings coupled with the alluring arrival of summer have left many of us struggling with the same question posed by the 1980s British punk rock band, The Clash: Should I stay or Should I Go?
+It’ been nearly a month since CT began Phase 1 of its reopening plan.
+The re-openings coupled with the alluring arrival of summer have left many of us struggling with the same question posed by the 1980s British punk rock band, The Clash: Should I stay or Should I Go?
 Only, for us, the question is whether to stay at home or go to that family picnic, the hairdresser’s, or back to the office?
 It seems just as we were settling in to our respective quarantines, the rules changed again.
 We are faced today with a new set of decisions that feel weighty, loaded and with potentially large consequences.
 So how do we support ourselves and our clients when facing these tough questions?

 When and to what to degree one begins to reintegrate back into their community will be different for everyone.

 As is usually the case with difficult decisions, there isn’t one, absolute correct answer.
 Understanding and truly accepting this is key.
 The decision of how/when/and to what degree one begins to reintegrate back into their community will be different for everyone.
 I, for one, find myself beginning many of my text messages to friends and family with phrases like “If you are comfortable with…..”
 For some individuals the isolation brought about by the quarantine has had serious, adverse effects on mental health.
 When weighing the decision to return back to in-person social interaction, the negatives of remaining strictly quarantined may outweigh the positives.
 Financial stresses brought on by loss of work may provide increased incentives to return to work.
 For those who have compromised health, remaining in a stricter quarantine may feel like the best choice for them.
 Helping clients identify their priorities and determine their personal comfort levels will be key.

 There is inherent risk in our world and attempts to achieve absolute certainty will lead to increased anxiety.